 - ¼ teaspoon dried fenugreek leaves (crushed between fingers)

-- ASSEMBLY: Heat the remaining tablespoon of oil in the dutch oven over medium heat.
-Add the marinated chicken and cook for about 5-6 minutes, stirring as required to brown all sides.
+- Heat the remaining tablespoon of oil in the dutch oven over medium heat.
+Add the marinated chicken (discard any excess marinade) and cook for about 5-6 minutes, stirring as required to brown all sides.
 Add the butter chicken sauce to the pot and heat everything through.
 Once it starts to bubble, add the cream and garam masala.
 When the sauce regains a simmer, add the crushed fenugreek leaves.
 Serve over basmati rice or with naan.

 IS THIS A GOOD CHOICE FOR YOU?